qzed/linux-surfacegen5-button-driver/module/README.md

 ### On Arch Linux

-Build and install the package via the provided PKGBUILD, i.e. run `makepkg` inside this folder and then `pacman -U *.tar.xz`.
+Build and install the package via the provided PKGBUILD, i.e. simply run `makepkg -si` inside this folder.

 ### Via DKMS (Recommended)